 - You CANNOT drop kettlebells, except if you have to bail (for safety).

-- You CAN drop weights when working on the platform and when working on the blocks.
+- You CAN drop weights only on the 6″ Rogue Pads.

 - You CAN drop weights when working with max sets.
-Drop on the red pads.
+Drop on the 6″ Rogue Pads.

 - You CAN drop weights any time you get in trouble and have to bail (for safety).